crazii/SBEMU/README.txt

 used to limit the DPMI memory. it is always recommeded to get max compatiblity for gaming.
 'HDPMI32i -r -x'
 NOTE: -r will make HDPMI resident (TSR).
--x will limit the DPMI memory to 256M, -x1 will make it 128M, and so on.
+-x will limit the DPMI memory to 256M, -x1 will make it 128M, -x2 to 64M, and so on.

 Some real mode games won't work either if XMS is too much, so it is recommended to set XMS for JEMMEX to 8192K in CONFIG.SYS.
 Some real games won't work properly (i.e. no SFX) if the XMS is more than 8192.